liuwd15/scRIN/README.md

 The transcripts with low expression are filted out.
 The default threshold is average coverage (read length * mapped read number / gene model length) > 0.5, you can change it with **-d** option.

     ks_tin.py -r example_refseq.bed -i example_sorted.bam -d 1

+By default, only transcript/exon expressed in all samples will be summarized in **summary_transcript.xls** file (see Output), you can change this threshold with **-s** option.

+    ks_tin.py -r example_refseq.bed -i example_sorted.bam -s 0.8

 If you want to get the rank of TIN of each trancript across samples, use **-k** option.
 This will create a .xls file containing the rank of TIN of transcripts expresses in all samples.